12 Father’s Day marketing examples to inspire your next campaign

 Source: Nuebar

-As more shoppers become conscious consumers—finding brands that align with their values and making purchasing decisions that drive a positive social, economic, or environmental impact—seeing a brand’s commitment to plastic-free products may be the deciding factor in a customer’s potential Father’s Day purchase.
+As more shoppers become conscious consumers—people who make purchasing decisions based on positive social, economic, or environmental impact—a brand’s commitment to plastic-free products may be the deciding factor in a customer’s potential Father’s Day purchase.

 Subject line: Did you hear about our Father’s Day collection?